puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

 ### `node:addclass[name,class]`

-Add a class to a node.
+Add a class to the node group to which the node is pinned.

 **Parameters:**